 ARTICLE IV.
 MEETINGS

-Section A. Regular meetings will be held at the discretion of the party leader and secretary.
+Section A. Regular meetings will be held at the discretion of the party.

 Section B. Special meetings may be called by any combination of three of the officers.
 Notice of special meetings must be communicated to all members at least 72 hours in advance of the meeting.